ConScorn/readme-generator/README.md

 - [Contributions](#contributions)
 - [License](#license)
 - [Questions](#questions)
 ## Installation

-Here is the link to the Github repository: (https://github.com/ConScorn/Note-Taker) Here is the link to the deployed application: (https://note-taker-c.herokuapp.com/)
+Here is the link to the Github repository: https://github.com/ConScorn/readme-generator Here is the link to the deployed application: N/A
 ## Usage

-Navigate to the deployed application through the link.
-Once there, click 'Get Started', and write in any notes you would like.
-Once you have typed a note, click on the 'save' icon in the top-right, in the navbar.
-If you would like to remove a past note, click on the delete icon for that note.
+First, clone the repository into your code editor on your local machine.
+Then, open the project folder in the integrated terminal.
+Next, enter 'node index' into the terminal.
+Finally, answer the prompts given inside the terminal, and your README will be automatically generated.
 ## Tests

-There were no tests for this app.
+There were no tests for this project.
 ## Contributions

-Not at the moment.
+At this moment, the project has reached completion.
 ## License
 MIT
 ## Questions
 Here is a link to my GitHub profile: https://github.com/ConScorn.
 Otherwise, you can email me at: connorscorn@hotmail.com